 Circular Reasoning

 Creating abstract images with a printing press allows considerable flexibility.
 Printer’s inks and brayers are the tools chosen to create abstract images using a printing press to facilitate transfer of ink to paper.
 Brayers, which resemble a “rolling pin”, have a surface which can both hold and release ink for transfer to a medium that can, in turn, transfer the ink to paper, creating a print.
 For the background of this image, a brayer coated with green ink was lightly rolled over the surface of commercial paper embossed with circles.
-Light pressure was used so as to allow only the embossed areas picked up ink.
-The inked paper was turned face-down on a stiff plate (in this case Plexiglas) and rolled over with a clean brayer to transfer the ink. the embossed paper was removed, leaving behind ink from the embossed images.
-Gestural swatches of color were also added to the plate using brayers “loaded” with varying colors of ink.
-When the composition was completed, all inks on the plate were simultaneously transferred to a single sheet of dampened print paper via the roller of a printing press.
-The one-of-a-kind print that emerges is referred to as a monotype, and designated 1/1 which signifies that it is a unique image.
+Light pressure was used so as to allow only the embossed areas touched the ink on the brayer.
+The inked paper was turned face-down on a stiff plate (in this case Plexiglas) and rolled over with a clean brayer to transfer the ink to the plate.
+The paper was then removed, leaving behind the embossed ink images.
+Gestural swatches of color were added to the plate with brayers “loaded” with varying colors of ink.
+When the composition was completed, all inks on the plate were simultaneously transferred to a single sheet of dampened print paper by rolling the snadwich of plate, ink and paper underneath the weighted roller of a printing press.
+The one-of-a-kind print that emerges is referred to as a monotype.
+The designation 1/1 signifies that it is a unique, one-of-a-kind image.

 Previous